-Alderminster is an Ancient Parish in the county of Worcestershire.
+Alderminster is an Ancient Parish in the county of Warwickshire, formerly in the county of Worcestershire.

 Alderminster was an exclave of Worcestershire until 1931, when it was transferred to Warwickshire.
 When rural district councils were created in the 1890s, Alderminster was part of Shipston on Stour Rural District.
 When the parish was transferred to Warwickshire it became part of Stratford on Avon Rural District.